maxp-hover/engineering/guides/cicd/codefresh.md

 Bad:
 * Using images that we don't have control over and we do not know the vendor like `banst/awscli` or `appropriate/curl`

-## Naming things
-* stage: a verb like `test`, `deploy`, `build`, ... - optionally followed by a noun like `run_unit_tests`, `notify_slack`
-* step name: Usually a noun that indicates the purpose of this step
-* title: A description of what is happening using present tense
-* description: Free form

-## Build policies
-* concurrency
-* Once a build is created terminate previous builds from the same branch.
-* Once a build is terminated, terminate all child builds initiated from it.

-## Sub-pipelines
-When does what make sense?

-## Plugins